Valentine Table Decorations in the Carriage House

 Arrangements Made From Grocery Store Flowers

-Grocery store flowers are wonderful for creating Valentine table decorations.
-I bought roses in a few colors and white mums and some sweet small flower sprigs (I don’t know the name of this flower, but it’s just so cute) and created these spectacular arrangements.
+Grocery store flowers are excellent for creating Valentine’s table decorations.
+I bought roses in a few colors, white mums, and some sweet small flower sprigs (I don’t know the name of this flower, but it’s so cute) and created these spectacular arrangements.
 I made the arrangements smaller on purpose so that we could talk over the top of them and so that they didn’t block anyone’s view.

-The flowers in this photo are repurposed tulips from earlier in the week and I staged them on the vintage cabinet next to the table.
+The flowers in this photo are repurposed tulips from earlier in the week, and I staged them in the vintage cabinet next to the table.
 I love this simple touch.

-We had a couples Valentine’s dinner with some of our dear friends.
-Being together around this beautiful table is a wonderful way to show the people in my life how much I care about them!
+We had a couple of Valentine’s dinners with some of our dear friends.
+Being together around this beautiful table is an excellent way to show the people in my life how much I care about them!

 If you follow me regularly, you know I use these placemats, chargers, silver, and glasses all of the time.